William Edwardes, 4th Baron Kensington: Political career

 Edwardes was elected to the House of Commons for Haverfordwest in 1868, a seat he held until 1885.
 In 1872 he succeeded his father as fourth Baron Kensington but as this was an Irish peerage it did not entitle him to a seat in the House of Lords and he was able to remain a member of the House of Commons.
 When the Liberals came to power in 1880 under William Ewart Gladstone, Kensington was admitted to the Privy Council and appointed Comptroller of the Household (government whip in the House of Commons), a post he held until the government fell in 1885.

 Following the abolition of his Haverfordwest constituency in 1885, Kensington sought election for Hornsey, but was unsuccessful.

 In 1886, he was created Baron Kensington, of Kensington in the County of Middlesex, in the Peerage of the United Kingdom, which gave him a seat in the House of Lords.
 The same year the Liberals returned to power under Gladstone, and Kensington served briefly as a Lord-in-waiting (government whip in the House of Lords) from March until the fall of the government in July.
 The Liberals were out of office for the next six years, but returned to power in 1892, when Gladstone appointed him Captain of the Yeomen of the Guard.
 He retained this office when Lord Rosebery became Prime Minister in 1894.
 The Liberal government fell the following year, and Kensington never returned to office.
 Apart from his political career he also held the honorary post of Lord Lieutenant of Pembrokeshire between 1872 and 1896.

 Local government

 Kensington was elected to Pembrokeshire County Council at the first county elections in 1889.
 He presided at the first meeting of the council and was immediately elected an alderman.

 Family

 Lord Kensington married Grace Elizabeth Johnstone-Douglas, daughter of Robert Johnstone-Douglas, in 1867.
 They had four sons and five daughters.
 He died in October 1896, aged 61, and was succeeded in the barony by his eldest son, William.
 Lady Kensington died in 1910.
-Their daughter, Sylvia, married Lord Edward Gleichen in the same year.